oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/handler/HeaderChainHandler.md

 - This code file contains the implementation of a handler for validating and adding block headers to a block chain.

 2. What external libraries or dependencies does this code use?
-- This code uses Akka for actor-based concurrency, io.prometheus.client for metrics collection, and org.alephium packages for various Alephium-specific functionality.
+- This code uses Akka for actor-based concurrency, io.prometheus.client for metrics collection, and org.oxygenium packages for various Alephium-specific functionality.

 3. What is the license for this code?
 - This code is licensed under the GNU Lesser General Public License, version 3 or later.